Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 Based on the MPSC queue algorithms we have surveyed in @related-works[], we propose two wait-free distributed MPSC queue algorithms:
 - dLTQueue (@naive-LTQueue) is a direct modification of the original LTQueue @ltqueue without any usage of LL/SC, adapted for distributed environment.
 - Slotqueue (@slotqueue) is inspired by the timestamp-refreshing idea of LTQueue @ltqueue and repeated-rescan of Jiffy @jiffy.
 Although it still bears some resemblance to LTQueue, we believe it to be more optimized for distributed context.
+We also adapt FastQueue @bcl for MPSC use cases as a distributed baseline MPSC queue algorithm.
+Notice that FastQueue's dequeuer is now blocking.
+Further details about our adaptation and proofs of its theoretical aspects are given in the following sections.

 In actuality, dLTQueue and Slotqueue are more than simple MPSC algorithms.
 As hinted in @dfifo-related-works, they are "MPSC queue wrappers", that is, given an SPSC queue implementation, they yield an MPSC implementation.
 There's one additional constraint: The SPSC interface must support an additional `readFront` operation, which returns the first data item currently in the SPSC queue.